dolanor-galaxy/network/README.md

 - Layer 0 - the node connected to the network
 - Layer 1 - the app providing a service to the network
 - Layer 2 - the reputation scoring based on node + service

+### Evolution

+No system in nature is static and so we should not expect any technical infrastructure or software to remain static.
+We believe evolutionary software is far superior to anything else and this in principle needs to be promoted by the underlying runtime on which it rains.
+The micro network will be an evolutionary system which requires all services run on it to also behave in such a manner.

+Software will be downloaded from its public source form.
+It will then be built and run, all within the same location.
+Updates to the source will result in periodic generation of new versions of a running service.
+Previous instantiations will remain for their lifetime or until they die for any unexpectected reason.
+This is evolution and we believe evolution is the most powerful method for software delivery.

 ## Economics